 Declaration of Election Results

-The Elections Manager will publicly declare results after the votes have been counted and scrutineers have had time to examine the record of the count.
+The Elections Manager publicly declares results after the votes have been counted and scrutineers have had time to examine the record of the count.
 The declaration of the election may be delayed if the Elections Manager decides to conduct a recount.
-The Victorian Electoral Commission is working towards having all Council elections results declared by 13th November 2020.

 Election Period and 'caretaker' arrangements